celestiaorg/awesome-celestia/README.md

 https://testnet.celestia.explorers.guru/validator/celestiavaloper16kzqyl6rf8ph385v60u3r8sjgj5w9enq6znf6l

-#### Community
+#### * Community

-#### LuckyResearch is a Moderator community on the official Discord Celestia for both general and local channels ( Vietnamese channel), besides, I am also an admin on telegram Vietnamese community unoffical , dedicating my time and effort to supporting a active, clean, and positive community.
+#### LuckyResearch is a Moderator community on the official Discord Celestia for both general and local channels ( Vietnamese channel) , dedicating my time and effort to supporting a active, clean, and positive community.
+* Admin on telegram Vietnamese community unoffical [Telegram](https://t.me/celestia_vn)
 * LuckyResearch strong support and building a Modular Blockchain community, diligently contributing to support the development of the Vietnamese community.
 * LuckyResearch is committed to contributing to the development of the blockchain community in Vietnam by sharing knowledge and supporting its continuous growth.
 * My goal is to create a friendly environment where ideas can grow and community members can thrive.

-#### Translator Diamon role in discord Celestia and Proofreader Vietnamese in Crowdin Celestia
+#### * Translator Diamon role in discord Celestia and Proofreader Vietnamese in Crowdin Celestia

-#### Content Celestia Vietnamese and Instruction community:
+#### * Content Celestia Vietnamese and Instruction community:

 - https://luckyresearch.notion.site/H-ng-d-n-c-ch-ki-m-tra-i-u-ki-n-Claim-Genesis-Drop-c-a-Celestia-056c0de1863d42faaae150683e7bdb60